aidswidjaja/fugai/README.md

 MIT License (see LICENSE.md)
 ```

-Fugai was built by the Nettomo project.
 100% free and open source under the MIT License.

 Thanks to the numerous people who've shared their knowledge online (you're credited as comments in the code).